 Blockchain is more than a cryptocurrency buzzword.
 It revolutionizes healthcare by permitting critical patient data to be shared and analyzed in real-time to improve transparency and quality of care.

-The blockchain ledger cannot be randomly changed, and it is not stored in a central location.
+The blockchain ledger cannot be randomly changed and is not stored in a central location.
 It is distributed globally through a network of computers.
 When a transaction between two entities occurs on the blockchain, the parties solve a sequence of letters and numbers called a hash to add a block to the ledger.

 The sequence is partially based on a previous block.
 The validity and accuracy are confirmed based on the last entry.
 All agents are notified if someone tries to falsify the block.
-Technical details are important to the Chief Technical Officer but not to the stakeholders.
+Technical details are essential to the Chief Technical Officer but not to the stakeholders.
 All healthcare executives need to know is that blockchain transactions are secure and safe.

 Why does blockchain matter for healthcare organizations?

 Secure communication over the phone, mobile apps, texts, or other channels, and live consultations and patient referrals are still other transactions.
-All interactions between end consumers and healthcare providers can be built on top of a blockchain.
+All interactions between end consumers and healthcare providers can be built on a blockchain.

 It makes sharing information between healthcare providers and patients more manageable.
 Intra-company data security is far better, and blockchain provides an efficient means of monitoring supply chain workflows.